 Search ImagingPixel for Images by Camera or Lens

-The CCD Resurgence: The 14.2 MP CCD Sony Alpha DSLR-A350, Sony's top-tier consumer SLR for 2008, is still a hot pick.
+A look back at the 14.2 MP CCD Sony Alpha DSLR-A350, Sony's top-tier consumer digital SLR camera for 2008.

 I bought my first real digital SLR camera, the Sony Alpha DSLR-A200 (Sony DSLR-A200), when it was introduced in 2008, and passed the camera to my son as I stayed on with my film photography interests with other Minolta 35mm SLR film cameras and the collection of Minolta AF lenses that I already have.
 Sixteen years on, I have moved on to the CCD genre (mainly for economics and timeline efficiency of doing film) and was looking back to the nostalgia of Sony's CCD sensor imagery which I needed to be more conscious about when I first bought into the brand.